workers-safety/workers-safety-website/content/legal-services.md

 -----
 ### Canada Labour Code: Unjust Dismissals

-We represent workers who were employed in federally regulated workplaces (such as banks, telecommunications, inter-provincial transportation) and dismissed in a manner that does not comply with the Canada Labour Code (CLC).
-These CLC contains unjust dismissal provisions that apply to non-managerial workers employed for 12 months (1 year) or more who are dismissed without just cause.
+We represent workers who were employed in federally regulated workplaces (such as banks, telecommunications, inter-provincial transportation) and dismissed in a manner that does not comply with the *Canada Labour Code* (CLC).
+The CLC contains unjust dismissal provisions that apply to non-managerial workers employed for 12 months (1 year) or more who are dismissed without just cause.
 We also represent workers in federally regulated workplaces that have been punished or fired for raising an occupational health and safety issue or concern.

 -----
 ### Small Claims Court: Wrongful Dismissal and Constructive Dismissal Lawsuits

-We file lawsuits against employers and represent workers who are wrongfully dismissed or laid off without proper notice or pay *in lieu* (instead of) of notice.
+We file lawsuits against employers and represent workers who are wrongfully dismissed or laid off without proper notice or pay *in lieu* (instead) of notice.
 Additionally, if there is a fundamental change to working conditions that leave a worker with no option but to quit, we can represent workers in a lawsuit against the employer based on constructive dismissal.

 -----
 # Workplace Safety and Insurance Board (WSIB)